Trivadis/plsql-and-sql-coding-guidelines/docs/3-coding-style/coding-style.md

     That's 24 characters as a starting point for the code.
 We think it's too much.
     Especially if we try to keep a line below 100 or 80 characters.
 Other good options would be 2 or 4 spaces.
 We settled for 3 spaces as a compromise.
-    The indentation is still good visible, but does not use to much space.
+    The indentation is still good visible, but does not use too much space.